MomsFriendlyDevCo/Mongoosy/README.md

 **Notes:**

 * The `get` / `query` / `count` / `create` / `save` / `delete` methods can be a simple boolean to enable / disable, an array of Express middleware functions or a single middleware function.
 Middleware are all called as `(req, res, next)` and can either call `next()` to accept the request or handle output via `res.send()`
+* If `queryForce` is a function it is expected to either mutate `req.query` or return the new absolute contents of that object which is spliced in place.
+Any falsy return is ignored

 EVENT: model